cloudtion/duration-formatter/README.md

 ## Basic Usage

-Basic usage is illustrated with just to functions, `timeFromSeconds` and `secondsFromTime`:
+Basic usage is illustrated with just two functions, `timeFromSeconds` and `secondsFromTime`:

     import {timeFromSeconds, secondsFromTime} from 'duration-formatter';